brigadecore/brigade/docs/topics/projects.md

 ?
 Configure Advanced Brigade Settings?
 No
 ```

-You can use `--dry-run --debug` to see the answers to the question without creating
+You can use `--dry-run --verbose` to see the answers to the question without creating
 a new release.
 For more, see `brig project create --help`.

 ### Managing Your Projects